-Now to responsibly feed strays and avoid other wildlife, you can put out dry food or canned cat food.
+To responsibly feed strays and avoid other wildlife, you can put out dry food or canned cat food.

 What To They Usually Eat In The Wild?

-To be truly full, cats munch on anything they can catch, even insects and reptiles.
+To be truly full, cats will munch on anything they can catch, even insects and reptiles.
 Lizards, spiders, and grasshoppers contain vital nutrients.
 For drinking water, strays favor natural rainwater that can be found in potholes and puddles.